canjs/can-fixture/docs/fixture.store.md

 // Hookup urls to the store:
 fixture("/todos/{_id}", todoStore);
 ```
-  @param baseItems {Array} An array of items that will populate the store.
+  @param {Array} baseItems An array of items that will populate the store.
-  @param algebra {can-set.Algebra} A description of the service layer's parameters.
+  @param {can-set.Algebra} algebra A description of the service layer's parameters.
+  @return {can-fixture/StoreType} A store that can be used to simulate
+  a restful service layer that supports filtering, pagination, and
+  more.

 @signature `fixture.store(count, makeItems, algebra)`